SUMMARY

 Open a Terminal window from Applications > Utilities and run the following command:

-NOTE: These instructions are based on having Nuke installed in the default location.
+NOTE: The commands for each operating system are based on having Nuke installed in the default location.
 If this is not the case then the commands will need to be modified accordingly to run from your custom installation location.

 Environment Variable: